 Failure to report your injury within 30 days may cause you to forfeit your right to claim workers’ compensation benefits.
 In some cases, there may be a legal exception granted.
 Otherwise, you may be required to seek remedy in civil court.

-Employees who do not report their workplace injury within 30 days should immediately contact our Atlanta workers’ compensation law firm to receive a free case evaluation and discuss potential next steps.
+Employees who do not report their workplace injury within 30 days should immediately contact our top Atlanta workers’ compensation law firm to receive a free case evaluation and discuss potential next steps.

 Workers’ comp investigation after reporting an injury

 After you provide notice of your injury, your employer or their insurance company may conduct an investigation to determine the details surrounding the incident.
 In addition to examining how the injury took place, investigators may also evaluate whether the workplace needs additional safety policies and procedures to prevent future injuries.